incrediblezayed/file_saver/README.md

+# NOTE: Please use the latest git commit for now, I'll update the code and update the gradle versions, also I appreciate the pull requests with fixes, I'll check them out and merge them as soon as possible, Thank You

 # FileSaver

 This plugin package is not much but only for saving files in Android, iOS, Web, Windows, MacOS and Linux.
 The package